 By inscribing the laws on public pillars, Hammurabi made the legal standards visible to the entire society, explicitly signaling which behaviors were sanctioned and which were rewarded.
 This type of codification reflects Max Weber’s theory of legitimate authority, where rulers gain social legitimacy through established rules and laws.
 One of the key principles of the Code was lex talionis, or the law of retaliation (“an eye for an eye”).

 This legal framework standardized the consequences of actions and codified social hierarchies.
-For example, the severity of punishment depended on your social rank, with crimes against higher-ranking members resulting in harsher penalties.
+Since the severity of punishment depended on your social rank, crimes against higher-ranking members resulted in harsher penalties.
 This shows how law can be used to preserve existing power structures, and how the authority of the legal system actively reinforces class divisions.

-Eichmann’s personal history showed a pattern of conformity—someone who, throughout his life, attached himself to various groups in search of direction and purpose.
+Eichmann’s personal history showed a pattern of conformity.
+He was someone who, throughout his life, attached himself to various groups in search of direction and purpose.
 He repeatedly joined movements, not out of deep conviction, but out of a need for someone else to tell him who he should be.
-In his own words at the trial, Eichmann admitted that he was simply following orders, a reflection of his desire to conform rather than to think critically or morally.
+In his own words at the trial, he admitted that he was simply following orders, a reflection of his desire to conform rather than to think critically or morally.

 Arendt’s chilling conclusion was that the banality of evil didn't come from Eichmann’s inherent malevolence but through his sheer thoughtlessness.
 He was just a cog in the machinery of a totalitarian regime that ascended to power not by force, but by the support of a population that felt alienated and disconnected from the political realm.
 These people found in the Nazi movement something to give them purpose.
 It wasn’t a violent coup, but an election that brought the Nazis to power, an election that was fueled by a population that had become what Arendt called worldless—disconnected from moral agency and eager to join something greater than themselves.